Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_9.md

-A topic is a critical section in OS , where a publisher publishes to the topic and a subscriber subscribes to a topic , its like a shared space , therefore publisher and subscribers uses topics to publish and subscribe to information. a Topic can have mant publishers and many subscribers the subscribers receive msgs from all the publishers , this can be done by creating a node to publish and subscribe to it.
+A topic is a critical section in OS , where a publisher publishes to the topic and a subscriber subscribes to a topic , its like a shared space , therefore publisher and subscribers uses topics to publish and subscribe to information. a Topic can have many publishers and many subscribers the subscribers receive msgs from all the publishers , this can be done by creating a node to publish and subscribe to it.
-<P>A publisher only publishes data , it dosent know who the subscriber is and similarly the subscriber just takes data from the topic and dosent know who published it to the topic.
+<P>A publisher only publishes data , it doesn't know who the subscriber is and similarly the subscriber just takes data from the topic and doesn't know who published it to the topic.
-similarty a single publisher can publish to different topics as well.
+similarly a single publisher can publish to different topics as well.

-A topic is used to send a data stream and itis unidirectional there is no feedback a topic has a msg type and the pubs and subs should follow the msg type , this can be written in py , cpp ...directly inside the node.
-This can help in saperating the code and communicationg using topics.
+A topic is used to send a data stream and it is unidirectional there is no feedback a topic has a msg type and the pubs and subs should follow the msg type , this can be written in py , cpp ...directly inside the node.
+This can help in separating the code and communicating using topics.